Funding

 Reviewing funding requests

-To see details of the packages requesting funding, as suggested by the message above, run npm fund
+To see details of the packages requesting funding, as suggested by the message above, run npm fund.
+This will show a

 tree view of the funding URLs and associated packages from your dependency tree.
 For example, for the wtf, npm?!